 The solution.
 Find the most affordable health insurance provider.
 You might not be able to get full coverage at first but always work towards getting a better plan.
 Also, find out if your employer or company has a program that can contribute to your health insurance payments.

 As a young professional, borrowing can help you in a tight spot, but it’s easy to end up in the proverbial vicious debt cycle.
 Societal and social media expectations can push you to take out a loan to pay for a big wedding, a luxurious apartment, or the latest iPhone.
 Still, if you can’t afford them, they might be completely unnecessary.

 The solution.
-Understand the cost of borrowing before you apply for any loans.
-Also, use this personal loan calculator to find affordable monthly payments for your loan.
+Understand the cost of borrowing before you apply for any personal loans.
 If you’re already in debt, there are steps you can take to recover from debt.

 Failing to build your credit

 Avoiding loans or debt altogether is also bad for you.
 Not having a credit history can prevent you from doing things like:

 - Negotiating a low interest rate on loans